Learning New Skills: Why You Need to Become a Jack-of-all-Trades

 Innovation rarely happens within a silo.
 It happens at the intersection of fields.
 Steve Jobs famously attributed the beautiful typography of the first Macintosh to a calligraphy class he took years prior.
 Without that "useless" secondary skill, the personal computing landscape would look entirely different today.

-Building Your Polymathy
+Building Polymathy

 To become effectively versatile, you must treat skill acquisition as an investment portfolio.
 You need "Blue Chip" skills (your core expertise) and "Growth Stocks" (emerging technologies and soft skills).
 This isn't about being a "dabbler"; it's about strategic stack building.